SabbathHex/vim-todofile/README.md

 * `contrib/todo_total`: example of a script that counts the tasks in # TODO section.

 Both scripts rely on a systemd target to distinguish between work and home location, that check is optional and may be trivially removed.

+* `contrib/additional-mappings.vim`: optional mapping of `nd` (new-day): adds mapping that creates a date line at DONE section, moves back to TODO section and creates "Follow-up on stuff" item